To Top

 There are dozens of online, third-party tools designed to help you track your local visibility.
 Your Google My Business account provides you with great visibility and tracking features simply through the Insights section.
 Any business owner should familiarize themselves with the full potential of their Google My Business account in monitoring their and their competitor’s performance in a local space.
 Monitoring your Google My Business account will allow you to keep track of your local visibility and how local customers are interacting with your business.

-8. Crawl Errors / Site Audit metrics
+8. Crawl Errors / Site Audit Metrics

 Google search console overview tab showing web crawl errors.